 If OneLogin doesn't support an app that you use, OneLogin provides tools to create a custom connector.

 For more information, see Managing Apps.

-Typically, users are synced to OneLogin from one or more third-party user directories, like Active Directory, LDAP, Google Apps, or Workday.
+Typically, users are synced to OneLogin from one or more third-party user directories, like Active Directory, LDAP, Google Apps, or HR systems like Workday and Namely.
 When users are created, updated, or deleted in any of these directories, the changes are automatically imported into OneLogin.
 Likewise, if you create, delete, or update users in OneLogin, those changes can be pushed back to the third-party directories.

 Active Directory is the most common directory service used by OneLogin customers.
 OneLogin uses a lightweight Active Directory Connector (ADC) behind the firewall to communicate between AD services and the OneLogin directory service over SSL/TLS, enabling real-time synchronization of users and user attributes.
 Any attribute changes (like password, group membership, or status) or new users in Active Directory are synchronized in real time to OneLogin, and any user changes in OneLogin can be synchronized in real time to Active Directory.
 The OneLogin Active Directory integration also enables you to pull from multiple AD forests and domains through a single connector and provide passive connectors to replica AD instances for high availability.

 LDAP integration works in a manner similar to AD, with a connector running in a Java runtime environment on the LDAP host machine.
 Google Apps directories are synchronized with OneLogin using OAuth and HTTPS.
 Or you can use Workday as your user directory by connecting OneLogin to the Workday Reports web service, putting OneLogin in the position of identity provider or pushing user changes through OneLogin into AD.